someshsrichandan/REACT_PROJECTS_XX/README.md

 - **Viewing Completed Tasks**: Navigate to the "Completed Tasks" section.
 - **Handling Incomplete Tasks**: Receive alerts for tasks that need attention.

+## 🎥 **Upcoming Project: YouTube Clone**

+The second project in this repository will be a YouTube clone.
+This project is currently in progress and will aim to replicate key features of YouTube, including:

+- **🔍 Search Functionality**: Search for videos by title, description, or tags.
+- **📹 Video Playback**: Watch videos with a responsive player.
+- **💬 Comments Section**: Post and view comments on videos.

+Stay tuned for updates as we continue to develop this exciting project!

 ## 🤝 **Contributing**

 We welcome contributions!
 If you have any improvements or ideas, please submit a pull request or open an issue.